-- C. Grade requirement: Students must achieve an average of 2.000 or better overall and a grade of C- or better in all business courses and in the required quantitative and economics courses. - D. Capstone Course: To be eligible for graduation, seniors must complete a capstone course in their major or area of concentration. - E. Administrative requirements: Each student must receive approbation of the faculty and the president, and must file an Application for Graduation form during the registration period of the semester in which the student completes all requirements.
+- C. Grade requirement: Students must achieve an average of 2.000 or better overall and a grade of C- or better in all required business courses, Jewish values requirements and in the required quantitative and economics courses. - D. Capstone Course: To be eligible for graduation, seniors must complete a capstone course in their major or area of concentration. - E. Administrative requirements: Each student must receive approbation of the faculty and the president, and must file an Application for Graduation form during the registration period of the semester in which the student completes all requirements.